oktadev/okta-blog/_source/_posts/2020-10-19-ktor-kotlin.md

 Congratulations on finishing this tutorial!
 You built a Kotlin and Ktor-based Nano Blogging Service secured with Auth 2.0.

-The source code for this tutorial is available on GitHub in the [oktadeveloper/okta-kotlin-ktor-example repository](project-repository).
+The source code for this tutorial is available on GitHub in the [oktadeveloper/okta-kotlin-ktor-example repository][project-repository].

 If you liked this post, you might like these others too: